Jemipaul123/Hola_-App/README.md

-# hola_app
+# Hola app

-Welcome to hola_app!
+Welcome to Hola app!
 This Flutter project is a social media app that allows users to share their thoughts, interact with other users' posts, and engage in discussions through tweeting functionality.
 With hola_app, users can post tweets, like, comment, and discover new content from their network.

 ## Key Features